Romisaa-Ali/Extended-ROS-Jackal-Environment/README.md

 - **Randomized Start and Goal Points:** Enhances adaptability by preventing overfitting to specific paths.
 - **Improved Generalization:** Helps the robot handle new, previously unseen navigation challenges more effectively.
+- **Custom 16-Scenario Environment:** Introduces 16 unique static environments, each measuring 16m x 16m, designed to provide a diverse range of navigation challenges with randomized start and goal points.

 ## Repository Contents